markjnkim/es_mod/02-css/content/lesson-5-pretty-css.md

 </p>
 ```

-Note that we wrapped each of these elements and their labels in a `<span>` tag.
+Note that we wrapped each of these elements and their labels in a `<span>` element.
 Perform a little CSS magic and make the inputs inside of these wrappers disappear:

 ```css
 .checkbox-wrapper input, .radio-wrapper input {